 Affiliate links are specific URLs that contain the affiliate’s ID or username.
 They’re used for tracking the traffic sent from the affiliate’s website to the merchant’s website.
 Each affiliate has their own unique affiliate link that creates a cookie on the visitor’s browser when clicked, allowing the merchant to track all clicks and purchases that originated from that specific link.

 While in most programs, you’re paid only for conversions, click data is a useful metric for monitoring your traffic and conversion rate.
-It also helps affiliate managers sometimes to evaluate how promising an affiliate might be.
+It also sometimes helps affiliate managers evaluate how promising an affiliate might be.
 Regular clicks on the affiliate link is usually a sign that the affiliate is promoting the affiliate product actively and some sales could be expected.

 Affiliates are then credited with a commission (usually around 20% of the sales price), when the prospect has made a purchase within the cookie’s duration.

-At Supermetrics, we have a 90-day cookie life for affiliate links.
+At Supermetrics, we have a 90-day cookie life for referral links.
 So, if the referral sale falls into that window, you get a 20% recurring commission.
 And you get paid that 20% each time when the referrals renew their license.
 This is the benefit of the subscription-based pricing model, which allows multiple commissions from a single referral.

 How to use affiliate links?